-One of the most frequent question I receive is whether the plant injury observed is due to possible phytotoxicity (spray damage) from pesticides (insecticides, fungicides, plant growth regulators and surfactants.)
+One of the most frequent question I receive is whether the plant injury observed is due to possible phytotoxicity (spray damage) from pesticides (insecticides, fungicides, plant growth regulators and surfactants).
 Injury may occur from a direct spray application or spray drift.

 Spray damage is a greater concern in an enclosed greenhouse environment where plants are growing more rapidly than outdoors.
-Plant tissue is more tender and succulent, making plants more susceptible to potential phytotoxicity.
+Plant tissue is more tender and succulent, making plants more susceptible to potential spray damage.
 This damage may be more severe during certain environmental conditions or when plants are under stress.
 Spray damage is also more of a concern on ornamental plants, especially on tender blooms or poinsettia bracts right before sale.
+The target audience of this fact sheet is commercial greenhouse growers.